jmparsons/play-scala-backbone-todo/README.md

 November 18, 2013 (3.0)

 - Updated to Play 2.2.1
-- Now using latest Dust [play-dustjs](https://github.com/jmparsons/play-dustjs)
+- Now using latest Dust templating [play-dustjs](https://github.com/jmparsons/play-dustjs)
 - Updated [play-slick](https://github.com/freekh/play-slick) to 0.5.0.8 - latest for Play 2.2.x
 - Added build.sbt and removed Build.scala file
 - Updated TodoController to use DBAction with new parser built-in